pinchunchou/cmssw/HLTrigger/Configuration/python/README.md

 ### Note

-You can use separately the two functions `customizeHLTFor2023.customizePFHadronCalibrationFor2023` and `customizeHLTFor2023.customizeHCALFor2023`.
+You can use separately the functions `customizeHLTFor2023.customizePFHadronCalibrationFor2023` and `customizeHLTFor2023.customizeHCALFor2023`, and `customizeHLTFor2023.customizeJECFor2023_noAK8CaloHLT`.

 ### References